geraldinelaloux/Santin-et-al-2023/README.md

 ## Pipeline

-The pipeline is written as an R markdown file, where the user can choose to run the complete script or run the analysis chunk-by-chunk.
+The pipeline is written as an R markdown file `Pipeline_final.Rmd`, where the user can choose to run the complete script or run the analysis chunk-by-chunk.

 ### Data curation: before running the pipeline